decision-labs/geobase-tutorial-duckdb-ui-public/README.md

    ```bash
    npm install -g serve
    ```
-4. Set up your GeoBase credentials:
+4. Set up your Geobase credentials:
-   - Get your GeoBase project reference and anon API key from your GeoBase dashboard
+   - Get your Geobase project reference and anon API key from your Geobase dashboard
    - Update the credentials in `js/map.js`:
      ```javascript
      const API_KEY = "your-anon-api-key";